smuhammad1/Crypto_Arbitrage/README.md

  -->

 ## Usage
 To use the Crypto Arbitrage app, the user must upload CSV files with price information to the Resource folder.
-The app will then automatically do the analysis, plot the charts, and calculate the profits
+The app will then automatically do the analysis, plot the charts, and calculate the profits.

 <!-- CONTACT -->
 ## Contact